 “Apple pie, beef stew, and bread.
 Looks delicious.
 Come on.”
 Phil waved me over.
 I couldn’t help but slowly started to salivate when the smell of food was strong.
 For a dragon, I seriously did not need to eat whole cows to be satisfied.
-Eating a human portion in a human body seem to be alright.
-I just needed to eat a nine gold coins a day to be satisfied.
+Eating a human portion in a human body seems to be alright.
+I just needed to eat nine gold coins a day to be satisfied.

 “When did you even get cursed?”
 Phil asked.
 He was sitting on a chair, chewing on the bread.

 “You must be seriously wealthy if you have to eat so much gold like that, though you living as a hermit does sound strange.”

 “Let’s just keep it at that.”

 “Okay.
 It’s your business.”
 He shrugged and took a sip out of his stew.

 “Do you mind if you take me to the library when we are done eating?”

 “Sure.
 After the stunt you pulled in placing gold in front of my grandfather, I hardly think he will bother you.”

 “He probably thinks you are some noble now after you pulled out those coins.
 If you agreed to do manual labor, you probably would have been working as a maid.
 I don’t know which is more favorable, though.
 You’re on my grandfather’s radar.”